 Data / Parameter: EF {km,CO2,y}

 Data unit: tCO 2 /km

-Description: Average CO 2 emission factor for the trucks measured during the year y
+Description: Average CO_2 emission factor for the trucks measured during the year y

 Source of data: Conduct sample measurements of the fuel type, fuel consumption and distance traveled for all truck types.
-Calculate CO 2 emissions from fuel consumption by multiplying with appropriate net calorific values and CO 2 emission factors.
-For net calorific values and CO 2 emission factors, use reliable national default values or, if not available, (country-specific) IPCC default values.
+Calculate CO_2 emissions from fuel consumption by multiplying with appropriate net calorific values and CO_2 emission factors.
+For net calorific values and CO_2 emission factors, use reliable national default values or, if not available, (country-specific) IPCC default values.
 Alternatively, choose emission factors applicable for the truck types used from the literature in a conservative manner (i.e. the higher end within a plausible range).

 Measurement -

 procedures (if any):

 Monitoring At least annually

 frequency:

 QA/QC procedures: Cross-check measurement results with emission factors referred to in the

 literature.

 Any comment: Applicable if option 1 is chosen to estimate CO 2 emissions from transportation.

-Data / Parameter: $AF{T,k,y}$ Data unit: mass or volume units Description: Quantity of alternative fuel type k that has been transported to the project site during the year y.
+Data / Parameter: AF {T,k,y} Data unit: Mass or volume units Description: Quantity of alternative fuel type k that has been transported to the project site during the year y.
 Source of data: Measurements by project participants Measurement Use mass or volume meters procedures (if any): The consistency of metered fuel consumption quantities should be cross- checked by an annual energy balance that is based on purchased quantities and stock changes.
-William the second of the liverity and he is the CDM Where the purchased fuel invoices can be identified specifically for the CDM project, the monitored quantities should also be cross-checked with available purchase invoices from the financial records.
-Manitarina Monitoring Recorded continuously and reported monthly and adjusted according to stock frequency: change.
+Where the purchased fuel invoices can be identified specifically for the CDM project, the monitored quantities should also be cross-checked with available purchase involces from the financial records.
+Monitoring Recorded continuously and reported monthly and adjusted according to stock frequency: change.
 QA/QC procedures: According to ISO 9000 or similar quality systems.
 Any comment: -

 Data / Parameter: TL y

-Data unit: mass or volume units
+Data unit: Mass or volume units

 Description: Average truck load of the trucks used during the year y

 Source of data: Transportation data logs.

 Measurement -

 procedures (if any):

 Monitoring Continuously

 frequency:

 QA/QC procedures: -

-Any comment: Applicable if option 1 is chosen to estimate CO 2 emissions from transportation.
+Any comment: Applicable if option 1 is chosen to estimate CO_2 emissions from transportation.

 Project participants have to monitor either the number of truck trips N_y or this

 parameter.

-Data / parameter: $FC{TR,i,y}$
+Data / parameter: FC {TR,i,y}

-Data unit: mass or volume units
+Data unit: Mass or volume units

 Description: Fuel consumption of fuel type i in trucks for transportation of alternative fuels

 during the year y.

 Source of data: Fuel purchase receipts or fuel consumptions meters in the trucks

 Measurement -

 procedures (if any):

 Monitoring Continuously, aggregated annually

 frequency:

-QA/QC procedures: Cross-checked the resulting CO 2 emissions for plausibility with a simple
+QA/QC procedures: Cross-checked the resulting CO_2 emissions for plausibility with a simple

 calculation based on the distance approach (option 1).

 Any comment: -